John Lindsey: Los Angeles Dodgers

 Lindsey rejoined the Dodgers on a minor league contract for 2010.
 He was assigned to the Triple-A Albuquerque Isotopes to start the season.
 Lindsey was twice selected PCL Player of the Week and on May 11, tied a franchise record with five hits in a 5-for-5 performance at Colorado Springs.
 He hit .353 in 107 games with the Isotopes, including 25 home runs and 97 RBIs and was selected to both the mid-season and post-season Pacific Coast League all-star teams.
 Although his Triple-A wages and additional money from playing in the Mexican Pacific League earned Lindsey a comfortable salary "close to six figures", ESPN speculated in a long profile of the player that, had he entered baseball before or after the steroid era distorted other players' performance, "his career may have turned out completely different".

 After the Isotopes' season ended in early September, Lindsey's wife was driving to him to take him home to Mississippi when on September 6, the Dodgers called Lindsey up to the major leagues for the first time, adding him to the team's 40-man roster.
 He had spent more time in the minors—16 years—before reaching the majors than any other active player.
 Lindsey made his Major League debut on September 8 against the San Diego Padres as a pinch hitter, but did not bat because the Padres made a pitching change and he was subsequently pinch hit for by Andre Ethier.
 His first official at-bat was the following day against the Houston Astros, when he flew out to center also as a pinch hitter.
 Lindsey had his first hit against the Astros on Sunday, September 12, with his family present.
 That was the only hit he recorded in 12 at-bats with the Dodgers in 2010 before he broke his hand when he was hit by a pitch in a game against the Arizona Diamondbacks.
 He was designated for assignment on March 30, 2011.

 He appeared in 75 games for Albuquerque in 2011, hitting .309 with 13 homers and 49 RBIs.

 Detroit Tigers

 After beginning 2012 with the Vaqueros Laguna in the Mexican League, he signed with the Detroit Tigers and was assigned to the Toledo Mud Hens.

 Lindsey was released by Toledo, having played his last game on April 30, 2013.

-Independent leagues & Mexico
+Independent leagues and Mexico

-He later played in the Canadian-American Association in 2012, the Mexican Summer League in 2014 and the Mexican Pacific Winter League in 2012-2015.
+He later played in the Canadian-American Association in 2012, the Mexican Summer League in 2014 and the Mexican Pacific Winter League in 2012–2015.